marcellbarsony/notes/Markdown/Highlight.md

 ## Highlight

-Some Markdown processors allows text highlighting.
+Some Markdown processors allows text highlighting - GitHub does not!

 To highlight words, use two equal signs (==) before and after the words.

 ```
 These ==important words== must be highlighted.